sheiikhaminul/BallonShooter_iGraphics/README.md

   - Hit a **blue balloon** to gain **20 points**.
 - **Game Over:** The game ends when the player misses a balloon.
 - **Win Condition:** Achieve a score of **500 points** to win the game.
-- **Smooth Aiming and Shooting:** Intuitive mouse controls for precise aiming and shooting.
+- **Aiming and Shooting Animation:** Intuitive mouse controls for aiming and animation on shooting.

 ## Technologies Used
 - **C/C++** for game logic and development